Optimize assets for EAS Update

 Further considerations

-It's important to point out that a user's app will only download new or updated assets.
+It's important to note that a user's app will only download new or updated assets.
 It will not re-download unchanged assets that already exist inside the app.